SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 ## Attribute Section

 The attribute section in the examples above has been compacted into its SAID.
+The schema of the compacted attribute section is as follows:

+"a":
+{
+  "description": "attribute section SAID",
+  "type": "string"
+},

+Two variants of an ACDC, namely, namely, ***private (public) attribute*** are defined respectively by the presence (absence) of a UUID, `u`, field in the uncompacted attribute section block.

+Two other variants of an ACDC, namely, ***targeted (untargeted)*** are defined respectively by the presence (absence) of an issuee, `i`, field in the uncompacted attribute section block.

+### Public-Attribute ACDC

 Suppose that the un-compacted value of the attribute section as denoted by the attribute section, `a`, field is as follows: